Crusaders F.C.: Gradual decline (1998–2005)

-Stephen Baxter era (2005–present)
+Stephen Baxter era (2005–2024)

 They immediately bounced back the following year under Baxter by winning the IFA Intermediate League, the Intermediate League Cup, and Steel & Sons Cup.
 After their first season back in the top flight after promotion, the Hatchetmen finished in a creditable 6th place, after briefly topping the table at the beginning of the season.

 In the 2007–08 season, the Crues finished in 7th position in the League after a somewhat inconsistent start to the season.
 They appeared in two finals, losing both the County Antrim Shield 1–2 to Glentoran, and the Irish League Cup, 2–3 to Linfield.

 During 2008–09 season, they finished in the top three of the League for the first time in 10 years.
 The club also won their first Irish Cup final since 1968, thanks to a Mark Dickson goal, in a 1–0 victory over Cliftonville at Windsor Park on 9 May 2009.
 The same season, Crusaders began a partnership with fellow North Belfast club Newington in a cross-community initiative, which saw Newington play their home matches at Seaview.
 This became their permanent venue for home matches in 2011.

 As a result, Crusaders entered Europe for the first time in 12 years and faced Macedonian side FK Rabotnički in the Europa League second qualifying round.
 The game was drawn 1–1 with David Rainey scoring on the 89th minute.
 On 23 July 2009 in their second leg encounter with FK Rabotnicki in Macedonia they lost the game 4–2 and exited the competition 5–3 on aggregate.

 In a move endorsed by UEFA President Michel Platini, the club changed from a grass pitch to a 4G-synthetic pitch.
 The artificial football turf pitch was manufactured by Act Global.
 They played their first game on the new pitch against Glentoran on 14 November 2009.
 This move has turned out to be fruitful for the club, with matches at Seaview being the only games in Northern Ireland to survive the weather over the Christmas period.
 The same season the side won their second major trophy in a year, picking up the County Antrim Shield after a 3–2 extra time victory over Linfield.